plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

 In the video above, the leftmost plot shows the metameric dataset over synthesis, while the right-two show the model's representation at each stage (the horizontal lines show the representation of the dino, which is our target).

-We can see that our synthesis procedure fairly quickly finds a metamer, starting from uniformly-distribute dots with x and y values between 0 and 100.
+We can see that our synthesis procedure fairly quickly finds a metamer, starting from uniformly-distributed dots with x and y values between 0 and 100.
 However, the metamer doesn't look all that interesting: it still looks like a fairly random smattering of dots.

 In order to find "clearly different and identifiably distinct" datasets, we need to do something more.
 Specifically, we can use {attr}`~plenoptic.Metamer.penalty_function` to bias the synthesis procedure.
 In this case, we can create penalty functions that encourage the dataset to have specific shapes.
 By passing them to {class}`~plenoptic.Metamer` at initialization, we can try to find datasets that are both `DatasaurusModel` metamers and "identifiably distinct".

 The other notebooks in this section demonstrate how to do this, for a wide variety of shapes.
 First, let's see what they look like.
-The following hidden cell loads in the cached metamers and creates two figures, laid out like the above ones:
+The following hidden cell loads in the cached metamers and creates figures showing the datasets and their representations, laid out like the above ones:

 ```{code-cell} ipython3
 :tags: [hide-input]